Edinburgh & the Scottish Highlands

 Day 7 - Loch Ness

 A quintessential Scottish landmark, Loch Ness is on the itinerary today.
 The famous lake is known not only for its astonishing beauty, but also for its storied inhabitant, Nessie.
 Will you be lucky enough to spot her?
-Keep an eye out on a 30-minute cruise across the deep blue waters of the lake from the port of Clansman to the ruins of Urquhart Castle.
+Keep an eye out on a 30-minute cruise across the deep blue waters of the lake from the port of Dochgarroch to the ruins of Urquhart Castle.
 This ancient stronghold dates back to the 13th century and looks directly over Loch Ness.
 Marvel at the remaining structures, including Grant Tower, a prison cell and a great dining hall and admire the many unearthed artifacts that hint at life centuries ago.
+We then travel through the quiet village of Craigellachie, where we find the Speyside Cooperage.
+This incredible factory has been using traditional methodology to make whisky casks since 1947.
+Tour the factory’s award-winning exhibition, participate in a 4-D cinematic film experience and learn all about the ancient art of coopering.
+You will have the opportunity to watch master craftsmen make and repair wooden casks from a viewing gallery.
 Overnight Inverness (B, D)

 Day 8 - The Kyle Line/Eilean Donan Castle

-We set out to the West Coast of Scotland with a ride aboard the Kyle Line.
-The train journeys from Inverness to Kyle of Lochalsh, traveling through dense forests, lush farmlands, beautiful mountains and past a handful of lakes and streams.
-Along the 83-mile route, you will see 17 beautiful train stations, as well as many charming villages.
-As the train arrives in Kyle of Lochalsh, we will visit the nearby Eilean Donan Castle, commonly known as one of the most iconic images of Scotland.
+We begin the day with a coach transfer to Eilean Donan Castle, commonly known as one of the most iconic images of Scotland.
 This castle is situated on its own island and is surrounded by majestic scenery.
 In addition to the stunning vistas, you will also enjoy a look at the 13th century structure.
 You will see why this castle is one of the most visited and important attractions in the Scottish Highlands.
+After the castle visit, we set out to the West Coast of Scotland with a ride aboard the Kyle Line.
+The train journeys from Kyle of Lochalsh to Inverness, traveling through dense forests, lush farmlands, beautiful mountains and past a handful of lakes and streams.
+Along the 83-mile route, you will see 17 beautiful train stations, as well as many charming villages.
 Overnight Inverness.
 (B, D)

-Today begins with a drive to the quiet village of Craigellachie, where we find the Speyside Cooperage.
-This incredible factory has been using traditional methodology to make whisky casks since 1947.
-Tour the factory’s award-winning exhibition, participate in a 4-D cinematic film experience and learn all about the ancient art of coopering.
-You will have the opportunity to watch master craftsmen make and repair wooden casks from a viewing gallery.
-Following our time here, we will stop in St. Andrews, where picturesque beauty meets the history of yesteryear.
+Today begins with a drive to St. Andrews, where picturesque beauty meets the history of yesteryear.
 The ruins of St. Andrews Castle are our destination, and here, you will have the opportunity to look over the beach, to explore the dungeon and to go down into the castle’s series of mines.
 We will also see the nearby cathedral before driving back to Edinburgh.
 Marvel at the breathtaking scenery as we travel across the island, and enjoy one last iconic site, the Forth Bridge.
 This cantilever trussed railway bridge is one of the most iconic in the world and is a true symbol of Scotland.
 The bridge was voted Scotland’s greatest man-made wonder in 2016 and has UNESCO World Heritage designation.
 Upon arrival in Edinburgh, the evening is yours to soak up a last bit of Scottish culture.
 Overnight Edinburgh.
 (B)

 Day 10 - Tour Conclusion

 Following breakfast you will be transferred to Edinburgh Airport for your return flight home.
-Included transfer will accommodate flights that depart Edinburgh after 12:00 noon, Upon arrival at the airport, your journey through Scotland comes to a close.
+Upon arrival at the airport, your journey through Scotland comes to a close.
 (B)

 Train and Hotel Accommodations